Technology at Sudan ISD

 Technology at Sudan ISD is an integral part of the instructional curriculum.
 The application of technology to the classroom is a seamless instructional tool which cuts across the demographical disparity of the students and staff of SISD to support the collaborative effort of quality education.

-The staff is supported by three teacher/technologists: Elementary Technologist - Susan Baker, Network Administrator - D.J.
-Provence, Technology Coordinator - Jonathan Robertson.
+The staff is supported by two technologists: Network Administrator - D.J.
+Provence, and Technology Coordinator - Jonathan Robertson.